nictuku/dht/README.md

 ![Performance stats](https://lh5.googleusercontent.com/-fqWcxpm2L5k/UzMd1MXYjfI/AAAAAAABJrM/huYWTUBPAA4/w928-h580-no/perf.png)

 By default, if left running for several days the DHT node should use approx. 30MB of RAM.
-This can be adjusted by decreasing MaxInfoHashes and MaxInfoHashPeers accordingly.
+This can be adjusted by changing MaxInfoHashes and MaxInfoHashPeers accordingly.

 For usage details, see the online documentation at: http://godoc.org/github.com/nictuku/dht